The-Politico/gspan.js/README.md

 Providing context and fact checks are traditional tasks of the journalist.
 Perhaps once there was an era where they could simply provide that information and be trusted, but in an increasingly hyperlinked world transparency has become vital.
 Linking to the primary source is always a good start, but in 2019 we believe we can do better than that: we can provide that information in line with the primary source.

 This of course comes with technical challenges (especially when the primary source is a live event happening concurrently with the fact checking).
-Google has solved the challenged of synchronous document editing in a way very few platforms have even attempted.
+Google has solved the challenges of synchronous document editing in a way very few platforms have even attempted.
 They've also created a pretty solid way to comment on text in that document.
 And finally, they've done very well in making sure everyone has a Google account.

 At POLITICO we've leveraged this to create in all-in-one system for getting live captions into a document where multiple editors and reporters can provide vital information about a speech, hearing, press release, court filing, etc. We can then combine the original document and the context provided by journalists into a usable data product.